 Booth Wellness Center

-- The Booth Wellness Center’s health and counseling services are available by appointment only.
-Counseling services will be offered via Zoom to allow students to meet with therapists remotely.
+- The Booth Wellness Center’s counseling services will be offered via Zoom to allow students to meet with therapists remotely.
 Medical services will be offered in person or via telehealth.
 Prior to in-person appointments, students will be required to complete a COVID-19 screening form.

 - The Booth Wellness Center will continue to hold regularly scheduled events, such as Suicide Prevention Week, Wellness Fair, Decompress & Stress Less, and Love is…, but events will be modified to reflect physical distancing guidelines to help keep campus well together.